Chiral basis for qubits and spin-helix decay

 see \cite{SHS-Phantom} for a proof.

-Next we will explore two applications of the chiral basis.
-Firstly, we will use it to classify the eigenstates of the XX model according to the number of kinks.
-Secondly, we will apply it to describe the temporal decay of the transverse magnetization of a spin-helix in the XX model.
+In the following we will explore two applications of the chiral basis that are related.
+First, we will use it to classify the eigenstates of the XX model according to the number of kinks.

 \textbf{Eigenstates of the XX model within the chiral sectors--} The crucial observation is that $V$ commutes with the Hamiltonian of the XX model,